COSTA RICA BIRDING TOUR: DETAILED ITINERARY

 By late afternoon we will arrive at Esquinas Rainforest Lodge for a two nights stay.

-Other birds we could well find in the area include King Vulture, Grey-necked Wood-Rail, Blue Ground-Dove, Blue-headed Parrot, Costa Rican Swift (split from Band-rumped), Band-tailed Barbthroat, Long-billed Hermit, Chestnut-mandibled Toucan, Black-striped and Tawny-winged Woodcreepers, Chiriqui Foliage-gleaner (split from Buff-throated), Western Woodhaunter, Bicoloured Antbird, Black-crowned Tityra, Blue-crowned Manakin, Riverside and Black-bellied Wrens, Yellow-crowned Euphonia and Blue-black Grosbeak.
+Other birds we could well find in the area include King Vulture, Grey-necked Wood-Rail, Blue Ground-Dove, Blue-headed Parrot, Costa Rican Swift, Band-tailed Barbthroat, Long-billed Hermit, Chestnut-mandibled Toucan, Black-striped and Tawny-winged Woodcreepers, Chiriqui Foliage-gleaner, Western Woodhaunter, Bicoloured Antbird, Black-crowned Tityra, Blue-crowned Manakin, Riverside and Black-bellied Wrens, Yellow-crowned Euphonia and Blue-black Grosbeak.
 At night we will look for Striped and Spectacled Owls, and Tropical Screech Owl.

 Many of the region’s special birds can be found here including the magnificent Scarlet Macaw.
 These raucous, gaudy, long-tailed parrots are the park’s star attraction as they fly effortlessly amongst the large fruiting trees or flap slowly across to the nearby mangroves where they roost.